 Providing you marketing materials.

-- To send you marketing related emails, with information about our services and other news about us.
+- To send you marketing related emails, WhatsApp and SMS messages with information about our services and other news about us.

 We will engage in this activity with your explicit consent.